Ehanlion/mist_obsidian/3. The Potions Index/Potions with Alchemist's Supplies.md

-This is the list of creatable potions, given that a player is using Alchemist's Supplies.
-They do not need proficiency with them, but they do need to be used to create these potions.
+**You must have proficiency with Alchemist's Tools to craft any of these potions:**
 # Common Potion Recipes:

 # Rare Potion Recipes: